-Jeff is a catch-and-release Pike fisherman, so I started wondering if this could be the same fish he caught before.
+Jeff, like Jimmy John Shark is a catch-and-release Pike fisherman, so I started wondering if this could be the same fish he caught before.
 Jeff’s 2013 monster catch is photographed, below.
 I tried to find out how fast Pike grow.
 I didn’t get far with that.
 My question was whether one could grow 4 inches in about a year and a half.
 The result of my research suggests a nothing-definitive maybe-yes.
 Four inches longer.
 Clearly heavier, with a greater circumference.
 The same lovely burnt-orange fins.
 But I’ve decided this is not the same fish.
 The patterning looks subtly different.

 I was probably just hoping there’s only one fish this monstrously sized in Long Lake because I don’t like the thought of this fish, and those sharp teeth, watching kids floating around in their tubes and my toes dangling off the dock.